 -

-Locate and select the notebook file and click Open.
+Locate and select the notebook file and then click Open.

 The file is displayed in the File Browser.